-Electronic throttle control (if equipped): Illuminates when the engine has defaulted to a 'limp-home' operation.
+Electronic throttle control

+"limp-home" operation.
 Report the fault to a dealer at the earliest opportunity.

-On vehicles equipped with a message center, "ENGINE FAILSAFE MODE" will be displayed, refer to Message Center in the Driver Controls chapter.
+On vehicles equipped with a message center, "ENGINE FAILSAFE

+MODE" will be displayed, refer to Message center in the Driver Controls chapter.

 Brake system warning light: To confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position when the engine is not running, or in a position between ON and START, or by applying the parking brake when the ignition is turned to the ON position.